-- Students are required to enroll for the designated period and to complete at least 44 credits in accordance with the following course registration requirements. - Complete 2 credits of Analytical Foundations Subjects, 16 credits of Core Business Fundamentals Subjects, 2 credits of Capstone Subjects, at least 8 credits of Elective Subjects, and 6 credits of Seminars.
-However, Optional Subjects are not included in the number of credits required for completion. - Produce a research output, in the form of either a Master's Thesis or a special project (Independent Final Report or Internship-based Case Study), and successfully pass the screening. - Detailed course registration requirements shall be stipulated in the Graduate School of Management Graduate School Regulations.
+- Students are required to enroll for the designated period and to complete at least 44 credits in accordance with the following course registration requirements. - Complete 6 credits of Analytical Foundations Subjects, 18 credits of Core Business Fundamentals Subjects, 2 credits of Capstone Subjects, at least 8 credits of Elective Subjects, and 6 credits of Seminars.
+However, Optional Subjects are not included in the number of credits required for completion. - Complete seminar subjects and produce a research project that meets the requirements and expectations set forth by the Graduate School of Management. - Detailed course registration requirements shall be stipulated in the Graduate School of Management Graduate School Regulations.